-Young children spend an enormous amount of time in the early childhood classroom.
-The 2019 Digest of Educational Statistics reported that children under the age of five who are in child care centres spend an average of 30 hours a week in these built environments.2 With this statistic in mind, it is easy to understand why the indoor built environment of early childhood classrooms are important and how they have the time and power to either positively or negatively shape the lives of young children.
+Young children spend an enormous amount of time in early childhood learning spaces.
+The 2019 Digest of Educational Statistics reported that children under the age of five who are in childcare centres spend an average of 30 hours a week in these built environments.2 With this statistic in mind, it is easy to understand why the indoor built environment is important and how it has the time and power to either positively or negatively shape the lives of young children.

-Early childhood educators spend a great deal of thought, time, and energy designing and equipping their classrooms.
-Teachers are intentional about the furniture and the perfect place to put it.
-When making intentional decisions about the layout of their environments, for example, teachers make sure that the right kind of centres or learning areas are included in the classroom.
-They make decisions about where to position these centres based on functionality.
+Early childhood educators spend a great deal of thought, time, and energy designing and equipping their learning spaces.
+Educators are intentional about the furniture and the perfect place to put it.
+When making intentional decisions about the layout of their environments, for example, educators make sure that the right learning areas are included in the space.
+They make decisions about where to position these areas of play based on functionality.
 Positioning the art centre near a source of water and locating it on a tiled surface makes for easier clean-up.
-Or, placing the block centre in an out-of-the-way corner helps to avoid high foot traffic and reduces the possibility of children’s constructions being knocked over.
-In addition to the classroom’s layout, early childhood educators also carefully select appropriate learning materials to include in each learning space.
+Or, placing the block centre in an isolated corner to reduce foot traffic and the possibility of children’s constructions being knocked over.
+In addition to the layout, early childhood educators also carefully select appropriate learning materials to include in each area of play.

-While all this talk about designing a classroom-based on functionality and filling the space with developmentally appropriate learning materials may sound familiar and seem right, there is actually a critical piece missing from our thinking.
-We are approaching classroom design from a myopic rather than holistic perspective and end up designing environments based on function rather than on young children’s emotional development.
-In their book, Child Development at the Intersection of Emotion and Cognition, researchers Calkins and Bell asserts there is a significant link between intellect and emotions.3
+While all this talk about designing a learning space based on functionality and filling the space with developmentally appropriate learning materials may sound familiar, there is actually a critical piece missing from our thinking.
+We are approaching the design of our learning spaces from a myopic rather than holistic perspective and end up with environments based on function rather than on young children’s emotional development.
+In their book, Child Development at the Intersection of Emotion and Cognition, researchers Calkins and Bell assert there is a significant link between intellect and emotions.3

-If emotions are at the cornerstone of cognition, then it becomes important for early childhood educators to consider children’s emotional response to place (or our classrooms).
-This goes beyond the traditional and old-fashioned conception of designing classrooms.
-In addition to attending to functionality (i.e., where centres are located, what furniture we have, how the classroom furniture is positioned), we must begin thinking about what Architect Faith Swickard calls spatial conditions of emotion4.
+If emotions are at the cornerstone of cognition, then it becomes important for early childhood educators to consider children’s emotional responses to place (or our learning spaces).
+This goes beyond the traditional and old-fashioned conception of designing spaces for children.
+In addition to attending to functionality (i.e., where areas of play are located, what furniture we have, and how it is positioned), we must begin thinking about what Architect Faith Swickard calls Spatial Conditions of Emotion4.
 Swickard identified several emotional conditions that can be infused into the built environment.
-Some of these spatial conditions of emotion include (1) kinship; (2) power; (3) thrill; (4) awe; and, (5) intimacy.
+Some of these spatial conditions of emotion include (1) thrill; (2) kinship; (3) awe; (4) refuge; and, (5) power.

-The Spatial Condition of kinship in an early childhood classroom is propagated by offering spaces that are conducive for children to connect with each other and with their environment.
-This means that the environment provides affordances and architectural design or spaces built just for two children in order to encourage sharing, co-operating, and collaborating.
+The spatial condition of kinship in an early childhood environment is propagated by offering spaces conducive for children to connect with each other and with their space.
+This means that the environment provides affordances built for smaller groups to encourage sharing, cooperation, and collaboration.
 Humans are social beings — and children are no exception.
 Given the space and place to play or work together, children naturally gravitate towards each other.

 The Spatial Condition of awe is promoted when children are given opportunities to interact with wondrous objects such as a large unbreakable floor mirror coupled with LED lights and glittery metal balls.

-The Spatial Condition of power happens when teachers hand over the reins of environmental control.
-Give children the power to create their own environments and their own spaces in the classroom.
+The spatial condition of power happens when educators hand over the reins of environmental control, giving children the power to create their own environments within their learning space.

 Children’s memories are fueled by emotions.
 The stronger the emotional connection, the stronger the memory.
-When a child has grown into adulthood, they will not remember the table or chair—what it was made from, what colour it was, how it looked.
-What they will remember is the bus they built with their friends using the table and chair.
-Activating the Spatial Conditions of Power taps into the emotions area of the brain and is important for children’s long- and short-term memories.
-Powered-centred classrooms invite children to act upon and power to change the classroom’s architecture.
+When a child has grown into adulthood, they will not remember the table or chair—what it was made from, what colour it was, or how it looked.
+What they will remember is what was built and how it made them feel.
+Activating the spatial condition of power taps into the emotions area of the brain and is important for children’s long and short-term memories.
+Power-centred environments invite children to act upon and change the learning spaces architecture.

-Although we pay enormous attention to the quantitative aspects of our classroom, we sometimes overlook the importance of the child’s inner space or the emotional connection.
+Although we pay enormous attention to the quantitative aspects of our learning space, we sometimes overlook the importance of the child’s inner space or the emotional connection.
 This oversight may be because inner space is hard to quantify — it’s hard to measure and difficult to count.
-This oversight could be a result of mandated environmental rating scales, which primarily rate through observation of visible objects (i.e., number of blocks) rather than emotions.
-Perhaps considering the spatial conditions of emotions in a classroom never occurred to you until now.
+This oversight could be a result of mandated environmental rating scales, which primarily rate through observation of visible objects (i.e., the number of blocks) rather than emotions.
+Perhaps considering the spatial conditions of emotions in a learning space never occurred to you until now.

-Consider how to infuse the Spatial Conditions of Emotions into the classroom.
-When you do this, you are actually designing at the intersection of child (inner) and classroom (outer).
-The Spatial Conditions of Emotions helps you discover what might be helpful in designing for emotions — for the qualitative side of the equation — for the spatial conditions of emotion.
+Consider how to infuse the spatial conditions of emotions into the learning space.
+When you do this, you are actually designing at the intersection of the child (inner) and the environment (outer).
+Discovering what might be helpful in designing for emotions — for the qualitative side of the equation — for the spatial conditions of emotion.

 2. deBrey, C. & Snyder, T. (February, 2021).
 Digest of Educational Statistics 2019.
 Institute of Education Statistics.